maizzle/maizzle.com/content/docs/layouts.md

 ## Getting started

-Layouts are typically stored in the `src/layouts` directory.
+Layouts are typically stored in the `layouts` directory.

 <Alert>Need to store them elsewhere?
 Make sure to [update the config](/docs/configuration/components#folders).</Alert>